Free shipping on US orders over $100

 I have a few big plans this year.
 In my mind these plans are ready to be executed, however, they are a work in progress and I don’t want to rush them at the expense of my creativity.
 I am a dreamer, but I keep it realistic at the same time - things don’t always go as planned.
 For now, I can tell you that I am excited to announce that I am planning my first exhibition: Hidden Beauty.

 Hidden Beauty will be a collection of unique artworks based on unprecedented beauty and endless discovering.
 There is hidden beauty in everyday moments and shapes.
-If you take the time to look deeper, you will discover and experience the beauty in everything that surrounds you.
+If you take the time to look deeper, you will discover and experience the beauty in everything that

 What's the best advice you've ever been given?